willgarcia/rotc/04-observability/04-01-prometheus/README.md

 The Prometheus expression browser is a web ui provided by Prometheus itself showing all the metrics collected.

-Start it by forwarding the local port `9090` on your client machine to port `9090` on the pod that is running Prometheus in your AKS cluster:
+Start it by forwarding the local port `9090` on your client machine to port `9090` on the pod that is running Prometheus in your Kubernetes cluster:

 ```console
 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=prometheus -o jsonpath='{.items[0].metadata.name}') 9090:9090